learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 element.append(ul);
 ```

+In each iteration of our loop, we calculate the value `i + 1` (an integer), turn
+it into a string using JavaScript's `toString()` method, and assign the result
+as the value of the `li`'s `textContent` attribute.

+> Note: although the `textContent` attribute must be a string, the code would
+> still work even if we didn't use the `toString()` method — JavaScript will
+> turn the value into a string for us.
+However, for clarity and completeness, it
+> is best to set it to a string value explicitly.

 You should now see the unordered list rendered on the page, and see the new
 elements in the "Elements" tab, like this: